Site iconSite icon Fact Brainiac

 Stare magazine, 1952

-Earl Theisen, a photographer for Look magazine, took the iconic photos, with one of the sack-dress photos even making it to the cover of Stare magazine in 1952, a year before Playboy launched with Monroe on the cover.
-The caption read: “MMMarilyn MMMonroe doesn’t care too much for potatoes because it tends to put on weight, but she decided to do something for the potatoes!”
+One of these images made the cover of Stare magazine in 1952.
+The magazine added a playful caption: “MMMarilyn MMMonroe doesn’t care too much for potatoes because it tends to put on weight, but she decided to do something for the potatoes!”
+This happened a year before her famous Playboy cover.

 Marilyn Monroe